Vision in toads: Prey vs. predator response

-In determining the size of a stimulus, a toad will consider both the angular size, which is measured in degrees of visual angle, and the absolute size, which takes into consideration the distance between the toad and the object.
+In determining the overall size of a stimulus, a toad will consider both the angular size, which is measured in degrees of visual angle, and the absolute size, which takes into consideration the distance between the toad and the object.
 This second ability, to judge absolute size by estimating distance, is known as size constancy.

-To study behavioral responses of toads to varying types of stimuli, Ewert conducted experiments by placing the toad in the center of a small cylindrical glass vessel.
+To study behavioral responses of toads to varying types of stimuli, Ewert conducted experiments by placing the toad in the center of a little cylindrical glass vessel.
 He then rotated a small stripe (bar) of contrasting cardboard (acting as a visual 'dummy') around the vessel to mimic either prey-like or threat-like stimuli; see Video.
 The rate of turning was recorded as a measure of orienting behavior (prey-catching activity).
+In a comparative study of different visual test objects, the measurements of a toad’s prey-capture activity R (number of capture reactions per time period) in response to a test object, taken at equal intervals, correlate with the probability that the object belongs to the prey category —that is, with the degree to which the object resembles prey to the toad.
 By changing characteristics of the visual stimulus in a methodical manner, Ewert was able to comprehensively study the key features that determine behavior.